 - Make sure you include a search box near the top of your website, on every page

-While more could be said about the topic of navigation, put into practice what you’ve already read and you’ll be well on your way to a killer website that satisfies visitors and creates conversions for your company.
+While more could be said about the topic of navigation, put this website best practice into action and you’ll be well on your way to creating more conversions for your company.

 4. Be consistent.

 This point can be made pretty simply: give your visitors a consistent experience on your website.
-No matter what page they’re on, visitors should never feel like they’ve left your site.
-Keep the background, colors, fonts and tone of your writing consistent.
+No matter what page they’re on, visitors should never feel like they’ve left your website.
+Website best practices dictate that you keep the background, colors, fonts and tone of your writing consistent.

 Think of your website like a McDonald’s.
 When I walk into a McDonald’s and order a Big Mac off a menu, my experience is consistent whether I’m in San Diego or Chicago.